revkonstriksyon/idgies/replit.md

 - ✅ Updated Header navigation with new sections
 - ✅ Populated database with authentic restaurant images and content
 - ✅ Fixed gallery image display with proper public folder structure (August 8, 2025)
+- ✅ Removed all external Facebook/Instagram URLs, replaced with local images only
+- ✅ Clean admin interface with direct file upload functionality only

 ## Complete Feature Analysis